puppetlabs/puppet-docs/source/learning/variables.markdown

 * [See here for a list of all of the "core" facts built into Facter.][core_facts] Most of them are always available to Puppet, although some of them are only present on certain system types.
 * You can see what Facter knows about a given system by running `facter` at the command line.
 * You can also see all of the facts for any node in your Puppet Enterprise deployment by browsing to that node's page in the console and [scrolling down to the inventory information.](/pe/latest/console_reports.html#viewing-inventory-data)
-* You can also add new custom facts to Puppet; see [the custom facts guide](/guides/custom_facts.html) for more information.
+* You can also add new custom facts to Puppet; see [the custom facts guide][customfacts] for more information.

 ### Other Built-In Variables